B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: Simulation Study

-We base the first simulation study on the Curated Gut Microbiome-Metabolome Data Resource~\citep{Muller2022}, briefly described in Section~\ref{data_description}.
-After preprocessing, the dimensions are $P=287$ microbiome features and $Q=249$ metabolite features from $N=220$ subjects, matching those used in the real data case study analysis.
-Using B-MASTER, we estimate an optimal coefficient matrix $B^\prime$ and treat it as the ground truth.
-Synthetic responses are then generated as with the observed $X$ from the dataset.
-This simulation design allows us to benchmark B-MASTER against other existing methods while keeping $X$ unchanged, thereby preserving the original covariance structure of the dataset, which was observed to be slightly correlated (see Supplement Figure~S6).
-Ten replicate datasets are produced for evaluation.
+We base the first simulation study on the Curated Gut Microbiome-Metabolome Data Resource \citep{Muller2022}, matching the case study dimensions after preprocessing ($P=287$, $Q=249$, $N=220$).
+Using B-MASTER, we estimate a coefficient matrix $B'$ and treat it as the ground truth.
+Synthetic responses are generated as $Y^{i}_q = X^{i}B'_q + \epsilon_{iq}$ with $\epsilon_{iq}\sim N(0,1)$, using the observed $X$ to preserve its empirical covariance structure (see Supplement Figure~S9).
+Ten replicate datasets are generated.

-B-MASTER is implemented in MATLAB and run for 1,000 iterations with 100 burn-in (see Supplement~S1.5 for parameter settings).
-Competing methods include remMap \citep{Peng2010}, univariate and multivariate Spike-and-Slab LASSO (SSLASSO, mSSL) \citep{Rockova2018,Deshpande2019}, with implementations via their respective R packages.
-It should be noted that among these competitors, only remMap was explicitly designed to identify master predictors in frequentist setup, whereas SSLASSO and mSSL are general sparse uni- and multi-variate regression methods that do not specifically target master predictor selection.
-For remMap and mSSL we use the more computationally feasible BIC-based and approximate fitting options, as the default cross-validation routines did not terminate within 48 hours under our settings.
-Further details on the implementation of B-MASTER, computational environment, cross-validation and tuning procedures for competing methods, evaluation metrics such as MCC and AUC20, and the edge selection strategy from posterior samples are discussed in Supplement Section~S3.

-In addition, Supplement Section~S4 provides detailed convergence diagnostics and hyperparameter sensitivity analyses.
-Convergence was assessed using Geweke statistics for representative coefficients, with all scores comfortably within the accepted range (see Supplement Table~S4), indicating rapid mixing.
-We also report Monte Carlo standard error to posterior standard deviation ratios (MCSE/SD\%), a measure of relative simulation error in estimating posterior quantities; these were mostly below 5\%, with only one parameter exceeding 8\% (see Supplement Table~S4), still within acceptable bounds for stable inference.
-Trace plots supporting these diagnostics are shown in Supplement Figure~S3.